 It is unlikely that the harvest from your container kitchen garden will be large enough to cause any major storage problems.
 However, that said, there is every reason to do what you can to ensure that nothing is wasted and that you are able to make the most of your harvest and enjoy all the fruit, vegetables and herbs that you have grown when you want to eat them.

-Take care when planning your vegetables garden not to grow too many of one type of vegetable that will ripen all at the same time.
+Take care when planning your kitchen garden not to grow too many of one type of vegetable that will ripen all at the same time.
 Do not overestimate your requirements.

 Try to time your planting to produce a staggered harvest.
 For example, in the summer you may only wish to eat a lettuce every other day, seven in a fortnight, don’t therefore plant a dozen F1 hybrids that will mature at the same time, instead plant six and another six a fortnight later.